The Pro Trail Runners Association, is an international non-profit association of active pro trail runners under Swiss law.

-All trail runners under a sponsoring contract and/or in the top 30 ITRA rank (general index) and/or UTMB rank and/or WMRA and/or GTWS rank of the current year or of the past 3 years can be members.
+All trail runners under a sponsoring contract and/or in the top 30 ITRA rank (general index) and/or UTMB rank and/or WMRA and/or GTWS rank and/or Skyrunning World Series ranking of the current year or of the past 3 years can be members.

 Expand and realize the sport at its highest level, always remaining true to our values (fair play, sustainability, equality) and inspiring people within the trail running community and outside.